KRFlowers/nyc-fhv-rideshare-forecasting/README.md

 - Explore hyperparameter optimization
 - Build additional models for outlier zones that show different demand patterns
 - Integrate external demand drivers (weather, events)

+These enhancements were identified through an AI-assisted review of the analysis.
+The full write-up and roadmap are in [`docs/`](docs/).

 ---